Postalveolar consonant: Tongue shape

 The main distinction is the shape of the tongue, which corresponds to differing degrees of palatalization (raising of the body of the tongue).
 From least to most palatalized, they are retroflex (such as [ʂ ʐ], unpalatalized); palato-alveolar (such as [ʃ ʒ], weakly palatalized); and alveolo-palatal (such as [ɕ ʑ], strongly palatalized).
 The increasing palatalization corresponds to progressively higher-pitched and sharper-sounding consonants.

 Less technically, the retroflex consonant [ʂ] sounds somewhat like a mixture between the regular English [ʃ] of "ship" and the "h" at the beginning of "heard", especially when it is pronounced forcefully and with a strong American "r".
 The alveolo-palatal consonant [ɕ] sounds like a strongly palatalized version of [ʃ], somewhat like "nourish you".

-Palato-alveolar sounds are normally described as having a convex (a bunched-up or domed) tongue.
-The front, central part of the tongue is somewhat raised compared to the tip, back and sides, which gives it a weak palatalization.
-For retroflex sounds, the tongue shape is either concave (usually when apical or subapical, made with the tip of the tongue) or flat (usually when laminal, made with the area behind the tongue tip).
-For alveolo-palatal sounds, the front half of the tongue is flat and raised so that it closely parallels the upper surface of the mouth, from the teeth to the hard palate.
-Behind that is a sudden convex bend.

 The following table shows the three types of postalveolar sibilant fricatives defined in the IPA:

 Point of tongue contact (laminal, apical, subapical)

 A second variable is whether the contact occurs with the very tip of the tongue (an apical articulation [ʃ̺]), with the surface just above the tip, the blade of the tongue (a laminal articulation [ʃ̻]), or with the underside of the tip (a subapical articulation).
 Apical and subapical articulations are always "tongue-up", with the tip of the tongue above the teeth, and laminal articulations are often "tongue-down", with the tip of the tongue behind the lower teeth.

 The upward curvature of the tongue tip to make apical or subapical contact renders palatalization more difficult so domed (palato-alveolar) consonants are not attested with subapical articulation and fully palatalized (such as alveolo-palatal) sounds occur only with laminal articulation.
 Also, the apical-laminal distinction among palato-alveolar sounds makes little (although presumably non-zero) perceptible difference; both articulations, in fact, occur among English-speakers.

 As a result, the differing points of tongue contact (laminal, apical and subapical) are significant largely for retroflex sounds.
 Retroflex sounds can also occur outside of the postalveolar region, ranging from as far back as the hard palate to as far forward as the alveolar region behind the teeth.
 Subapical retroflex sounds are often palatal (and vice versa), which occur particularly in the Dravidian languages.